-This year’s purse totals $6.8 million and the winner’s share is $1,224,000.
-The winner is also awarded 500 FedEx Cup points on the PGA leaderboard.
-The tournament will be aired in 116 countries on CBS and The Golf Channel.
+This year’s purse totals have not yet been finalized.
+The winner will be awarded 500 FedEx Cup points on the PGA leaderboard.
+The tournament will be aired over The Golf Channel.

-The Zurich Classic began life as the New Orleans Open in 1938 on the golf course in City Park.
-Since that time the tourney has gone through numerous title sponsorships and three other venues before arriving at its present-day name and location.
-The Zurich Insurance Group has been the title sponsor since 2005 and is committed to that sponsorship through 2014.
+The Zurich Classic began as the New Orleans Open in 1938 on the golf course in City Park.
+Since that time the tournament has gone through numerous title sponsorships and three other venues before arriving at its present-day name and location.
+The Zurich Insurance Group has been the title sponsor since 2005 and is committed to that sponsorship through 2019.
 The Classic is the 11th oldest stop on the PGA tour.

 This year’s Zurich Classic once again offers two Pro-Am opportunities for amateur golfers to get together and “swing with the pros” for 18 holes of fun and a memorable New Orleans-style experience.
 In addition to the golfing experience, participants will also get to enjoy a New Orleans-style meal with some of the city’s favorite local delicacies, which will be served right along the course.

-The first Pro-Am is being held on Monday, April 21 and the second on Wednesday, April 23.
+The first Pro-Am is being held on Monday, April 20 and the second on Wednesday, April 22.
 The Monday event features foursomes (plus the pro) with a scheduled 11:00 a.m. “shotgun” start.
 The Wednesday Pro-Am teams will tee off in threesomes (plus the pro).
 The Wednesday Pro-Am will also feature on-the-course dishes such as Louisiana omelets with crab and crawfish, barbeque shrimp and grits, crawfish remoulade, seafood muffalettas, charbroiled oysters, lobster ravioli, Bananas Foster and more culinary delicacies.